Skip to content Instant Roofer Logo INSTANT ROOFER

 Free.
 No obligation.
 No credit card required.

 Enter your address to instantly review cost estimates to replace the roof on your Hawaii home.
-Our roofing calculator measures your roof and shows you pricing from up to 3 Hawaii roofing contractors so you can choose the best local contractor for your project.
+Our technology measures your roof and shows you pricing from up to 3 Hawaii roofing contractors so you can choose the best local contractor for your project.

 Instant Roofer Guarantee Badge